jaslatendresse/msr-challenge-2021/docs/notes/meeting_minutes.md

 - % of commits in MSR dataset (untouched) that have triggered CI builds
 - % of commits that commit guru finds them as bug fixes.

+# 2020-12-23

+## Brainstorming

+Quantitive analysis

+- How many commits triggered the CI (must be a PR)?
+- How many are part of the PR (in the list)?
+- How long the bugs stay in the code before they're fixed? (if long time, then maybe not risky?)

+Qualitative analysis

+- Why CI pipeline doesn't not catch these bugs?
+- When bugs fixed, are tests added to the code?
+- Is the bug covered by a test?

+Include commits that are not part of the CI table.

+## Questions

+- What % of bugs are caught by the CI?
+- If not caught, why?

+## Next Step

+- Set up document to work on the paper
+- Set up the pipeline for the latex template (GitHub actions)